usnistgov/ZandrEA/README.md

 Anyone wanting to learn more about ZandrEA and its AFDD research application is strongly encouraged to first read its "primer" document, NIST Technical Note 2337, available as a free PDF download at: https://doi.org/10.6028/NIST.TN.2337

-The moniker "EA" preceded the ultimate naming of the ZandrEA project by previously being an abbreviation of "Expert Assistant".
+The moniker "EA" preceded the ultimate naming of the ZandrEA project, previously being an abbreviation of "Expert Assistant".
 That association is now deprecated.
 However, as a convenient and short tag, "EA" is used pervasively throughout the codebase for parts of ZandrEA comprising the founding NIST contribution.
-You will continue to see references to EA throughout the primer and this repo, and it should be understood as an existent subset within a potentially larger future ZandrEA codebase.
+You will continue to see references to EA throughout the primer and this repo, and it should be understood as an existent subset within a potentially larger future codebase for ZandrEA.

 ## Now that you have read at least Sections 1, 2, and 4 of the primer...